Pension contributions of the self-employed

-The earnings-related pension contribution of a self-employed person is calculated as a per cent of their insured confirmed income from self-employment.
+The earnings-related pension contribution for self-employed persons is calculated as a per cent of their insured confirmed income from self-employment.

-A self-employed person pays a higher contribution starting from the first calendar year after they have turned 53 until the end of the calendar year in which they turn 63.
+The self-employed pay a higher contribution starting from the first calendar year after they have turned 53 until the end of the calendar year in which they turn 63 years.
 Other self-employed persons pay contributions according to the lower contribution rate (see table above).

-The total contribution income equals roughly 23.0 per cent of the self-employed person’s income confirmed income from self-employment.
+The total contribution income equals roughly 23.1 per cent of the self-employed person’s confirmed income from self-employment.
 The total contribution income is reduced by the discount for newly self-employed persons.

-A newly self-employed person gets a 22 per cent discount on the insurance contribution for the first four years of self-employment.
-That means that the total contribution rate of a newly self-employed is roughly 18.8 or 20.0 per cent of the insured income from self-employment.
+Newly self-employed persons get a 22 per cent discount on the insurance contribution for the first four years of self-employment.
+That means that the total contribution rate of the newly self-employed is roughly 18.8 or 20.0 per cent of their insured income from self-employment.

-The self-employed have to take out their insurance on their own by paying the insurance contribution to a pension provider of their own choice.
+The self-employed have to take out their insurance on their own and pay the insurance contribution to a pension provider of their own choice.

 The MYEL insurance contribution is calculated based on the personal MYEL income of the insured.
 The contribution rate depends on the insured’s age and amount of income.

-The average contribution rate for those insured under MYEL in 2018 is estimated at 13.8 per cent for farmers and 13.6 per cent for grant recipients.
+The average contribution rate for those insured under MYEL in 2019 is 13.8 per cent for farmers and 13.4 per cent for grant recipients.

 Farmers and grant recipients take out pension insurance by paying their pension contribution (which depends on their insured income from self-employment) to Mela.